AlcoholRehabHelp Logo

 Even without binge drinking, regularly drinking too much can lead to kidney problems.

-Regular excessive drinking doubles the risk of chronic kidney disease, which does not go away over time.
+Regular excessive drinking doubles the risk of chronic kidney disease, which doesn’t disappear over time.
 Even higher risks of kidney problems have been found in heavy drinkers who also smoke.

 What are the Signs of Alcohol-Induced Kidney Damage?

-Aside from kidney pain, an individual with acute kidney injury may also notice the following signs and symptoms:
+Aside from kidney pain, a person with acute kidney injury may also notice the following signs and symptoms:

 • Decreased urination